NERDS Conference

-Join your colleagues to collaborate, connect, and reflect at the 2nd Annual Neoteric Educational Research and Development Symposium – NERDS!
-A symposium by and for EFSC faculty, NERDS will begin with a face-to-face slate of peer-led presentations, posters, and discussions with opportunities for online poster sessions the following week.
+Join your colleagues ONLINE at the 2nd Annual Neoteric Educational Research and Development Symposium – NERDS!
+A symposium by and for EFSC faculty, featuring online poster sessions.

-Sponsored by the Professional Development Council, review this page for all the current details, plus themes and how to submit your abstract — including approved MCC/FDIP points awarded for those facilitating a presentation or attending as an event participant!
+Sponsored by the Professional Development Council, review this page for all the current details, plus themes — including approved MCC/FDIP points awarded for those facilitating a presentation or taking part as an event participant!

 The reviews are in: NERDS is a hit with college faculty.